alexwine36/Portfolio/apps/portfolio/content/projects/marksystems-graphql-v1/index.md

 # The Solution

 Unfortunately, Prisma was not an option.
 After multiple failed attempts I finally found a semi-automated method to create this.
 A JDBC connection was the only reliable method that I could connect to the database outside of the system and, as it was an older version JDBC newer tools didn't yield results.
-So I decided on a more custom approach.
+It was time for a more custom approach.

 I was able to export a data dictionary from MarkSystems and, from there I was sure I could use Python to process the file into something more helpful.